-- 1. The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes. - 2.
-The nature of the copyright work - 3.
-The amount and sub staining ability of the portion used in relation to the copyrighted work as a whole; and
+- 1. The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit education purposes: - 2.
+The nature of the copyright work; - 3.
+The amount and substantiality of the portion used in relation to the copyright work as a whole; and - 4.
+The effect of the use upon the potential market for or value of the copyright work.

-4. The effect of the use upon the potential market for or value of the copyright work.
-The Board of Education does not sanction illegal duplication in any form.
-Employees who willfully disregard the district's copyright position are in violation of board policy; they do so at their own risk and assume all liability and responsibility.
+The Board does not sanction illegal duplication in any form.
+Employees who willfully disregard the district's copyright position are in violation of Board Policy; they do so at their own risk and assume all liability responsibility.

-NONDISCRIMINATION POLICY

-MIAMI BOARD OF EDUCATION POLICY DAA - NONDISCRIMINATION
+NONDISCRIMINATION POLICY MIAMI BOARD OF EDUCATION POLICY DAA - NONDISCRIMINATION